juseg/alps/articles/erosion/response-referee2.md

 > pale brown bars show a decline in annual erosion volume with ice volumes over
 > 1.8 cm s.l.e., stronger than is implied in line 110 of the text – it is more
 > than ‘slight’.

+We applied different colours for periods of increasing and decreasing ice volume.
+This actually strikingly highlights the two different regimes.
+Thank you for the suggestion.
+The label was changed to 'potential annual erosion volume'.

+TODO: not so slight decrease.

 > To aid interpretation of Figs 4 a-c and 7 a-d, a corresponding topographic
 > map or hillshade of the Rhine area on the same scale should be provided.